pacemaker82/Compact-Power-Card/README.md

 - kWh values auto-convert to MWh when ≥ 1000 kWh.
 - `decimal_places` controls formatting everywhere the value is shown.
 - `unit|unit_of_measurement` overrides display text only; calculations always use numeric state/attribute.
-- `threshold` should be set based on the source unit of measurement.
-So "0.1" if kW versus "100" if watts.
+- `threshold` should be set in watts.

 ## Card Configuration Example: